 Over seven months of consultation, virtually all stakeholders in the areas involved contributed to the process of creating a finalized plan.
 The resulting report HCPI-A-Call-To-Action set forth: a common vision for the future, a concise set of strategies for realizing that vision, and recommended a series of programs for advancing those strategies with the collaboration of a broad range of public, private, and nonprofit groups.

 This document Homewood Community Partners Initiative, a Call to Action: Findings and Recommendations, could be considered the basic playbook for the Central Baltimore Partnership as we pursue our mission to galvanize the renaissance of Central Baltimore.
 So if you want to see all the details about our goals and aspirations, and how we hope to achieve them, download that document and take a look!

 Examples of What the HCPI Agenda Does

-We had a project to document the HCPI Agenda between fiscal year 2015.
-It was newsletter called HCPI Bullet Points and featured highlights from our internal bimonthly reports.
+We had a project to document the HCPI Agenda during fiscal year 2015.
+It was a newsletter called HCPI Bullet Points and featured highlights from our internal bimonthly reports.
 Although not current, the annual wrap-up issue is a great way to see how the agenda works.
-Click here to read online or download a print version.
+Click here to read online.